15 Most Beautiful Teddy Bear Dog Breeds

 14. Shorkie Teddy Bear Dog

-A Shorkie teddy bear dog is a designer hybrid of Shih Tzu and Yorkshire Terrier.
+Shorkie is a famous teddy bear dog. it is a designer hybrid of Shih Tzu and Yorkshire Terrier.
 A male can weigh between five to eleven pounds and a female between four to eight pounds.
 It can reach a height of nine to eleven inches.

 Friendly, social, independent, brave, tenacious, watchful, loyal, and energetic, the Shorkie has an average lifespan of eleven to sixteen years.
 It can have a range of colors as a coat, such as red, gold, black, white, tan, and brown.